rangle/angular-training-slides/slides/src/content/unit-testing.md

 ---

-## How do I test services
+## Testing Services

-- When testing services in Angular, we employ many of the same techniques and strategies used for testing components.
+- Test services in Angular using many of the same techniques and strategies used for testing components
-- Data is the main emphasis in testing services - are we _getting_, _storing_ and _propagating_ data correctly.
+- Main emphasis in testing services is data
+  - Are we *getting*, *storing*, and *propagating* data correctly?
+- Services will typically make HTTPS requests, so we will want to:
+  - Verify the contents of the request being made (correct URL)
+  - Ensure that the data we mock is returned by the right method
+  - Ensure that data is being returned in the correct format

 ---

-## What to test

-Typically services will make Https requests, so we will want to:
-- verify the contents of the request being made (correct URL)
-- ensure that the data we mock is returned by the right method
-- ensure that data is being returned in the correct format

----

-##  Mocking Angular’s Http services
+##  Mocking Angular’s Http Service

-Suppose we want to test `TodoService`, which uses `Http`'s `get` method:
+- Suppose we want to test a version of `TodoService` that uses `Http`'s `get` method

 ```ts
 export class TodoService {